 Hi there!
 I am currently a master’s candidate in the Nutrition and Food Studies Graduate Program at NYU.
 I have a professional culinary arts background and a bachelor’s degree in Human Geography.
 My research and professional interests include how food evolves over time and space—specifically for communities of color, im/migrants, first-generation Americans, and millennials.
-These are rooted in the context of the health of people, community, and environmental systems.
+These are rooted in the context of advocating for health of people, community, and environmental systems.

-In addition to graduate school, I work for New York City’s largest food rescue organization, which distributes food to more than 1.2 million New Yorkers experiencing food insecurity in the five boroughs.
+In addition to graduate school, I work for an emergency food aid organization which distributes food to more than 1.2 million New Yorkers experiencing food insecurity in the five boroughs.
 I am also a student organizer for F.A.R.E.
 Collective at NYU, a group of graduate students of color dedicated to creating a space for social and political dialogue around food and racial equity.

 I have a strong aversion to papaya, and also fervently believe that pineapple doesn’t belong on pizza.
 I am originally from Long Beach, California, and am currently based out of Brooklyn, New York.
 Thanks so much for visiting this site, and feel free to reach out!